-A preliminary plan review was held on September 11, 2023 and December 4, 2023.
+A preliminary plan review was held on September 11, 2023, December 4, 2023, and February 5, 2024.

-Property Description: The applicant is proposing a 43 lot subdivision with associated infrastructure and open space.
+Property Description: The applicant is proposing a 44-lot subdivision with associated infrastructure and open space.
 The units will be served by public water and sewer and underground utilities.
-The four total parcels combined are 133 acres in size with wetlands throughout.
-The vegetation on the parcel is a mix of canopy and understory trees as well as shrub type brush.
+The four total parcels combined are approximately 133 acres in size with wetlands throughout.
+The vegetation on the parcel is a mix of canopy and understory trees as well as scrub shrub type brush.

-The lot is identified as Tax Map 25, Lot 8; Map 24 Lot 20; Map 27 Lot 20 and map 24 Lot 29, and is located along Robie Street.
+The lot is identified as Tax Map 25, Lot 8; Map 24 Lot 20; Map 27 Lot 20 and Map 24 Lot 29 and is located along Robie Street and New Portland Road.

-Consultants: Shawn Frank, P.E., with Sebago Technics
+Consultants: Shawn Frank, P.E. and Owens McCollough, P.E., with Sebago Technics